The Real You Only Shows Up When It’s Ugly.

 That spirit that refuses to stay down.

-That’s not a new you, it’s the OG.
+That's not a new you - it's the OG.

 The one that doesn't give a fuck about comfort zones or curated perfection.